Wage Garnishment in California – Know Your Rights (Orange County Edition)

 Frequently Asked Questions

-• How much can the FTB garnish from my paycheck?
+How much can the FTB take from my paycheck?

-• Can I stop wage garnishment in California?
+Can I stop an FTB wage garnishment after it starts?

 Marc The CPA's Tax Blog